Ramirez helps Indians snap skid with 10-3 win over Tigers

 Cleveland scored three in the seventh, including a two-run single by Franmil Reyes.
 Cesar Hernandez hit an RBI double in the eighth, and Ramirez capped his four-hit night with an RBI single later that inning.

+“We’ve been playing hard,” Ramirez said through a translator.
+“This is baseball.
+You can go on a streak of winning 20-something games, but also lose 15-something games.”

-Bieber’s outing did end on a sour note after he was left in with a 10-run lead in the eighth.
+Bieber’s outing ended on a sour note after he was left in with a 10-run lead in the eighth.
 He struggled in the inning and ended up with a career-high 118 pitches.
 Castro’s homer raised Bieber’s ERA to 1.74, just behind former teammate Trevor Bauer of Cincinnati at 1.71.

-The Indians entered the day holding the final American League playoff spot, and they had a four-game cushion despite their recent skid.
-Bieber was the right man to halt their slide.
-He has at least eight strikeouts in all 11 starts this year, the second longest streak to start a season in major league history.
+But Bieber accomplished the night’s big objective — ending Cleveland’s losing streak.
+He has at least eight strikeouts in all 11 starts this year, the second-longest streak to start a season in major league history.
 Randy Johnson had a 15-game run in 2000.

 Detroit has lost five of six.